York in York County, Nebraska — The American Midwest (Upper Plains)

 November 11, 1994

 Erected 1994 by Bolton #19, Davidson-Neujahr #13, and Porter #341 American Legion Posts & Blum #1609 and Johnson-Doyle-Johnson #1450 VFW Posts.

 Location.
 40° 52′ N, 97° 35.564′ W. Marker is in York, Nebraska, in York County.
-Marker is at the intersection of Lincoln Avenue and 6th Street, on the left when traveling south on Lincoln Avenue.
+Memorial is at the intersection of Lincoln Avenue and 6th Street, on the left when traveling south on Lincoln Avenue.
+Memorial is on the northwest grounds of the county courthouse.
 Touch for map.
-Memorial is on the northwest grounds of the county courthouse.
 Marker is at or near this postal address: 510 North Lincoln Avenue, York NE 68467, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 9 miles of this marker, measured as the crow flies.
 Nebraska City Cut-Off of the Oregon Trail (approx. half a mile away); Nebraska City-Fort Kearny Cut-Off (approx. 3.6 miles away); Moving People and Goods on the Overland Trail (approx. 3.6 miles away); Nebraska's I-80 Bicentennial Sculptures (approx. 3.6 miles The Purple Heart (approx. 3.6 miles away); Bradshaw (approx. 8.2 miles away).

 Categories. • Patriots & Patriotism • War, Korean • War, Vietnam • War, World II •